ICJIA/icjia-accessibility-portal/content/faqs.md

 ## Social Media Accessibility

 ### Do social media posts need to be accessible?
+How do I make them accessible?

+**Read time: 2 minutes**

-Yes.
-Under the ADA Title II rule, new social media posts by state and local governments must meet accessibility standards.
+**Yes.** Under the ADA Title II rule, new social media posts by state and local governments must meet accessibility standards.
 Pre-existing posts (before the compliance deadline) are exempt.

 **Note:** Social media platforms themselves have accessibility limitations, but you can control the content you post.

-**ADA Title II Reference:**

-- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule - Social Media</a> (see section on "Social Media Posts")

-### How do I make social media posts accessible?
+**How to make social media posts accessible:**

 **For all platforms:**